Battle of Aden (2015)

-The Battle of Aden was a nearly four-month battle in 2015 for the control of Aden, Yemen, between Houthis rebels and Yemen Army forces loyal to Ali Abdullah Saleh on one side, and Yemen Army units loyal to Abdrabbuh Mansur Hadi and Southern Movement militias on the other side.
+The Battle of Aden was a nearly four-month battle in 2015 for the control of Aden, Yemen, between Houthi rebels and Yemen Army forces loyal to Ali Abdullah Saleh on one side, and Yemen Army units loyal to Abdrabbuh Mansur Hadi and Southern Movement militias on the other side.

 The battle began on 25 March 2015, as pro-Saleh troops seized control of Aden International Airport and Hadi fled the country by boat.
 On 16 July the pro-Hadi forces again seized control of Aden port and were moving into the city's commercial center.
 On 22 July, pro-Hadi forces had retaken full control of Aden, and the Aden Airport was reopened.
 In late July, an offensive launched by pro-Hadi forces drove Houthi forces out of the towns neighboring Aden.

 Background

 The Houthis, allegedly with the support of former president Ali Abdullah Saleh, took control of the Yemeni government in a takeover.
 President Hadi was placed under virtual house arrest, but after a month, he managed to escape to his hometown of Aden in Yemen's south.

 After fighting over the airport broke out in Aden on 19 March and Sanaa was hit by a suicide bombing attack the following day, the Houthi Revolutionary Committee formed to govern the country after the coup declared a state of "general mobilisation".
 With the support of some army elements, the Houthis launched an offensive to take control of the south and defeat Hadi's holdouts.
-Yemen's third city of Taiz fell with little resistance, followed by Lahij and the strategic Al Anad Air Base north of Aden.
+Yemen's third-largest city of Taiz fell with little resistance, followed by Lahij and the strategic Al Anad Air Base north of Aden.